vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

 The semi-structured nature of the messages eases the data preparation process.
 Each hitch request message can be interpreted as a trip and using regex matching, an Origin-Destination (OD) pair can be constructed from each message.
 For simplicity, the datetime when the message was sent was treated as the datetime of the trip, as only a minority of these messages are scheduled requests.
 It is important to note that these trips represent _ridership demand_, as each message is not guaranteed to produce a fulfilled trip.

 Having extracted the OD pairs, the next challenge is to translate them from natural language into a standardised geospatial format for analysis.
+Three different approaches were used:

+1. **Postal code extraction**

+    Using a simple regex filter, the 6-digit postal code of the origin and destination can be extracted from the text message.

+2. **Fuzzy matching**

+    As the ODs will be aggregated to subzones, using fuzzy matching allows comparison with the ODs to the list of subzones in Singapore.
+Fuzzy matching accounts for the messy nature of textual data as it can accommodate for spelling mistakes.
+The python package [TheFuzz](https://github.com/seatgeek/thefuzz) was used which employs the Levenshtein distance statistic to calculate the difference between two strings.
+A threshold score of 90 was set for acceptable results using this method.

+3. **OneMap API**

-To achieve this, [OneMap by the Singapore Land Authority](https://www.onemap.gov.sg/home/index.html) helpfully provides a search API that does exactly that.
+    [OneMap by the Singapore Land Authority](https://www.onemap.gov.sg/home/index.html) helpfully provides a search API for retrieving geospatial information given a text query or postal code.
 For simplicity, the first result is taken for each search query.
+This step also serves as filter for invalid pick up and drop off locations.
+While [Google Map's Place API](https://developers.google.com/maps/documentation/places/web-service/overview) appears to be more robust in handling natural language text queries, the OneMap Search API has the advantage of being freely accessible.

-Some messages consist of multiple possible pick-up locations.
+For additional note, some messages consist of multiple possible pick-up locations.
 In these instances, the first pick-up location is treated as the origin.

 For this analysis, the OD pairs were aggregated into 55 subzones according to the  Singapore 2019 Master Plan, provided on [data.gov.sg](https://data.gov.sg/dataset/master-plan-2019-subzone-boundary-no-sea).
 However, it is worth mentioning that the high granularity of the OD-pairs in our data potentially allows for deeper analysis if combined with other datasets such as [land use characteristics](https://data.gov.sg/dataset/master-plan-2019-land-use-layer).